Skip to main content

 50 States

-The 30% solar ITC and home improvement credits expired Dec 31, 2025.
-Many state programs remain active — check your state page for current incentives.
+The 30% solar ITC and home improvement credits expired December 31, 2025.
+A lot of state programs are still running.
+Check your state page for what's currently available.

 Browse all state programs

-With federal credits gone, state rebates and local utility incentives are now the primary way to save on solar, heat pumps, and other clean energy upgrades.
+With federal credits gone, state rebates and local utility incentives are now the main way to bring down the cost of solar, heat pumps, and other clean energy upgrades.
+They vary a lot from state to state.

 See California incentives

-Our calculator cross-references OpenEI rate databases, EnergySage solar pricing, and Rewiring America program data for accurate incentive estimates.
+The calculator cross-references OpenEI rate databases, EnergySage solar pricing, and Rewiring America program data to keep the incentive estimates honest.

 Try the calculator

-Get a personalized estimate of your state rebates, utility programs, and energy incentives in under 60 seconds.
+A personalized estimate of state rebates, utility programs, and clean energy incentives in about a minute.

 1

-We detect your state, city, and local utility provider to find location-specific solar rebates and incentive programs.
+We figure out your state, city, and local utility provider so we can pull rebates and programs that actually apply to you.

 Start now